 To find these clients, I recommend a couple of different strategies:

-- Take a look at the job board and paid job board websites on my list of “Websites That Pay You to Write.”
-The listings found on these websites tend to pay more than other types of clients (including content agencies, customers found via freelance portal websites, etc).
+- Apply to listings on writing-specific job boards like ProBlogger and BloggingPro.
+The listings found on these websites tend to pay more than other types of clients (including content mills, customers found via freelance portal websites, etc).

 - Ask current clients for referrals.
 The web isn’t really that big of a place, so it’s not uncommon to find a web content writing client who has at least a few other contacts who need ghostwritten work created.